 - A mind map can allow you to visualise your ideas, identify links and most importantly recognise the gaps in your knowledge.

 - Note taking apps: you can even try using note taking apps such as Evernote, OneNote.

 Whichever method you choose make your notes actively, rather than highlighting text or copying information out word for word, so it sticks in your mind and you can check your own understanding.
 Think about the points being raised, what are they telling you?
 The more questions you ask, the more it will impact on the quality of the notes you make.
 If you would like to know more about note taking you can also visit our Getting Organised web page.

 Writing at university will probably feel different to other writing experiences you have had however it is important to realise that writing at university is a skill you will develop over time.
 Your tutors understand this, and you are not expected to be a fully formed academic writer at the start of your course.

 The information and resources available on our Academic Reading and Writing webpages will help you to develop and enhance your own style of writing, whatever your subject or level of study.
 Again, these pages are used by our current students, who have experience of writing at university, so do not worry if there appears a lot to think about when it comes to your academic writing.

-At university you will become part of a learning community where you will develop, discuss and share new new or long-standing ideas – this is what studying is all about.
+At university you will become part of a learning community where you will develop, discuss and share new or long-standing ideas – this is what studying is all about.
 However, when sharing or presenting these ideas, it is important you acknowledge where they have come from through a practice called ‘referencing’.